FoxLisk/alttp-notes/glitches/ancillae/ancilla_tutorial.md

 # Outro

 There's a staggering number of ways to combine items to cause various misslots or stop items from spawning.
-We only talked about a couple examples here, but hopefully this is enough information to understand other setups
+We only talked about a couple examples here, but hopefully this is enough information to understand other setups and maybe start thinking about your own!